nanoframework/Samples/samples/UdpClient/README.md

 Three samples are provided:
 - **QOTDClient** : show how to use `UdpClient` as an udp client.
 It connect to a public `Quote of the day` server and display the result.
 - **UdpEchoServer** : show how to use `UdpClient` as an udp server.
 It implements a simple Udp server that listen to messages and echo them back to the sender.
 You need a companion sender application to test it.
+The `Sender.ipynb` notebook in the folder can be used with .net interactive in vscode to send messages to the servers.
 - **DumpSSDPRequests** : show how to join a multicast group and get multicast messages.
 This sample display the SSDP messages that are sent by the different devices on the local network.

 ## Build the sample